dg9vh/MMDVMHost-Dashboard/switching-networks.md

 # Switching Networks
 To make switching networks possible you have to fulfill following conditions:
 1. add www-user to the sudoers file to be able to execute following commands: cp, killall, MMDVMHost

+  You can do this for example with following line:

+  www-data ALL=(ALL) NOPASSWD: /bin/cp,/usr/local/bin/MMDVMHost,/usr/bin/killall,/sbin/halt,/sbin/reboot

 2. create two ini-files, one with the name DMRPLUS.ini and the other with the name BRANDMEISTER.ini within the same directory where your MMDVM.ini resists, that contains the configurations for the corresponding networks.

 ## Security Hint